mhdawson/PI433WirelessRecvManager/README.md

 there are a few different ones.
 I'll look to add support for the others when I come across them.
 These are a few that I've used succesfully.

+### Generic 1527 Device

+Many different devices should work.
+It is similar to 2262 but has less redundancy and more bits available in the message.
+They are not configured by jumpers.

 #### Motion detector

 Device: - 2262n - parameters(350,50,4,&lt;your topic&gt;)